carlyrichmond/elasticsearch-web-search-experiences/lab-sheets/4-vector-embeddings.md

 GET vector-movies-carly-richmond/_search
 ```

 6. Investigate the index mapping and compare to the original index `movies-<your-first-name>-<your-last-name>`.
-What is the data type of field `overview`?
+What is the data type of field `embedding`?

 ```json
 GET vector-movies-carly-richmond/_mapping